MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-history-report.md

 Generate a site settings report for a given date range and filter by sites and users.
 You can download the report as a CSV file to view the site property changes.
 All site actions performed by Site administrators, Global administrators, and SharePoint administrators are captured in the report.

-### Organization Settings Report (preview)
+### Audited organization settings (preview)

 > [!NOTE]
-> Organization settings reports are in public preview.
-A table listing trackable organization settings is included in this article.
+> Audited organization settings reports are available in public preview.
+The trackable [organizations settings table](#organization-settings) is listed further in this article.

-You can also generate an organization settings report tracking changes made to organization settings from the SharePoint Admin Center.
+You can also generate an organization settings report to track changes made to organization settings from the SharePoint Admin Center.
 You can generate these reports for custom date ranges while filtering for specific users of interest.
 A best practice is to review the downloaded reports to ensure there are no deviations in settings from the desired state.

+Any changes made to the following organization settings are reflected in the reports.
+We're continuously working to bring more settings under the ambit of these reports.

 > [!TIP]
 > You can export data for up to 180 days with a change history report depending on the user license.
 The report may contain data for users that go back 180 days as well as data for others that don’t.
 Since the type of user license isn’t shown on the report, it may appear as if data is missing for some users.

 > [!NOTE]
 > Admins assigned the [global reader role](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true%3Do365-worldwide) do not have the permissions to create or delete a report, but can download to review the changes.

-### Audited settings (preview)

-Any changes made to the following tenant settings are reflected in the reports.
-We're continuously working to bring more settings under the ambit of these reports.

 #### Organization settings